lmyint/lesliemyint.org/content/writing/sustainability.md

         - Cases: policies
         - Variables: binary features of policies (e.g., Accessories on Request, Cup/Container Charge, Reuse at Events and/or Venues)

+# Why climate?

+Quotes and stories that resonated with me about why people care about fighting climate change

+From the "Why climate?" section of the 12/18/25 Project Drawdown newsletter:

+> Climate change has already impacted me, personally, and probably you too.
+The Ottawa canal that I used to commute to work on in my teens didn’t open in 2023 due to warm weather.
+I can no longer go for long runs for part of the summer because the temperature is just too hot, even in the early morning.
+Polar vortexes, extreme heat events, and derecho storms were not part of my vocabulary a few decades ago, but they are now.
+Food prices are rising, homes are becoming uninsurable, and I now keep an emergency survival kit ready to go in my basement.
+I am resilient, and I can adapt, but what will my children face when they are my age?
+What about my grandchildren?
+I want the very best for my family, and that is why I have chosen to dedicate my career to advancing solutions that cut climate pollution and improve the likelihood of a stable and livable climate future.
+> **_— Heather M.,_** _Kitchener, Ontario, Canada_
 # Other resources

 - 📖 [[books/fostering sustainability in higher education|Fostering Sustainability in Higher Education]]